iamganeshjadhav/Cancer-Patients-Support-System/README.md

-# Support for the Society
+#Support for the Society
-A platform dedicated to empowering and assisting cancer patients by sharing motivational stories, resources, and guidance.
-It connects patients, survivors, and volunteers, raising awareness about early detection, mental well-being, and healthy living during and after cancer.
-The project aims to inspire hope, encourage community support, and provide a trusted space for learning, sharing, and contributing to society’s fight against cancer.
+This platform is dedicated to empowering and assisting cancer patients by providing a comprehensive space for motivation, guidance, and community support.
+It shares inspiring patient stories, practical resources, and educational content that raises awareness about early detection, treatment options, mental well-being, and maintaining a healthy lifestyle during and after cancer.
+By connecting patients, survivors, and volunteers, the platform fosters a supportive community where individuals can share experiences, contribute to awareness campaigns, and actively participate in initiatives that make a difference.

+The project aims to inspire hope, encourage engagement, and provide a reliable, user-friendly space for learning, sharing, and contributing to society’s fight against cancer.
+It serves as a hub for collaboration, support, and information, ensuring that patients and their families feel guided, motivated, and connected throughout their journey.

+#Technologies Used:
+The platform is built using HTML and Tailwind CSS for responsive and accessible design, JavaScript for dynamic interactions, Node.js for server-side functionality, and MySQL for secure and structured data management.